MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/setup-guides-for-microsoft-365.md

 ### Integrate a third-party cloud app with Azure AD

-[This guide](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/azureadappintegration) helps helps IT admins to select and configure the App.
+[This guide](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/azureadappintegration) helps IT admins to select and configure the App.

 ### Plan your self-service password reset (SSPR) deployment